 I suggested blogging is an online lifestyle and has the power to be an online business.
 It would be best if you started building your blog for as much as a year with dedication and passion.
 If you can do it, you can make a decent income out of it.

 Why dedication / Passion for a year-long time?

 I am sure the year-long time may be bugging your mind.

 Many people who want to be a millionaire overnight blogging move away hearing it.

-The long answer is that there is not even a single site to date, which I can say is made for making money.
+The long answer is that there is no single site to date, which I can say is made for making money.
 Take an example of Google, YouTube, Twitter, Amazon, Facebook, which had no ads until they built the user-base.

 So if you plan to be a millionaire online, you may not become one, but if you plan to build a business your customers love, you can make millions out of it.